danilnagy/dmc/_posts/2015-09-09-basics-of-computer-programming-part1.md

 print type('blueberries')
 ```

 you can see that it prints the four types described above.
 Notice also the particular way in which the data must be written so that Python does not confuse it with the name of a variable.
-Number can be written directly because you cannot name variables with only a number.
+Numbers can be written directly because you cannot name variables with only a number.
 Booleans must be written capitalized (True or False) as these are reserved key words in Python (notice the syntax coloring).
 Strings are always contained within quotes.
-You can use single (') or double (") quotes, but they must match on either side of the string.
+You can use either single (') or double (") quotes, but they must match on either side of the string.
 If you try to write

 ```python
 print type(blueberries)